amina1997/amina1997/README.md

 - 👋 Hi, I’m Amina
-- 👀 I’m interested in having
+- 👀 I’m interested in having fun
 - 🌱 I’m currently learning how to have more fun
 - 💞️ I’m looking to collaborate on fun activities
 - 📫 How to reach me : //linkedin.com/in/amina-safa/